 Lik Simelum and his life-long survival story

-Sitting about 1,200 miles of the east coast of Australia is a series of islands that belong to a nation called Vanuatu.
+Sitting about 1,200 miles off the east coast of Australia is a series of islands that belong to a nation called Vanuatu.
 This small island chain has been classed by the UN University World RiskIndex as being the most at-risk country on earth from natural disasters, but it also happens to be home to a man called Lik Simelum who’s survived more of them than probably any other man alive.

 Simelum wouldn’t see his next disaster until 1987 when another cyclone hit the island.
-This time it ripped the front porch off his home and threw it up into the air, followed shortly by a mud slide that filled his entire home with several feet of mud.
+This time it ripped the front porch off his home and threw it up into the air, followed shortly by a mudslide that filled his entire home with several feet of mud.

 The next major disaster came in October 2009 when a 7.7 magnitude earthquake hit the country.
 Simelum was told his village was about to be wiped out by a tidal wave with only minutes of notice, so he and the other villagers ran up a nearby hill, only to find out the wave never materialized.
 They didn’t go by unscathed from the earthquake, with numerous buildings collapsing and trees and mudslides blocking roads.

 After all the major natural disasters he has lived through, there have been countless minor earthquakes, eruptions, landslides, and cyclones that have killed many people across the region over the years.
-Simelum puts his ability to survive natural disasters down to nothing more than luck, as no one can predict or compete with mother nature and avoiding such things isn’t normally up to you.
+Simelum puts his ability to survive natural disasters down to nothing more than luck, as no one can predict or compete with Mother Nature, and avoiding such things isn’t normally up to you.